 On June 10, 2021, plaintiffs James Harris and Adam Vignola ("Plaintiffs"), putative stockholders of the Company, filed a shareholder derivative action in the Delaware Court of Chancery nominally on behalf of the Company against the Company's directors (Squire Junger, James Neuhauser, Edward Rensi and Andrew Wiederhorn (the "Individual Defendants")), and the Company's majority stockholders, Fog Cutter Holdings, LLC and Fog Cutter Capital Group, Inc. (collectively with the Individual Defendants, "Defendants").
-Plaintiffs assert claims of breach of fiduciary duty, unjust enrichment and waste of corporate assets arising out of the Company's December 2020 merger with Fog Cutter Capital Group, Inc. On August 5, 2021, Defendants filed a motion to dismiss Plaintiffs' complaint (the "Motion").
-Argument on the Motion was heard on February 11, 2022.
-At the conclusion of the argument, the Court indicated that it would deny the Motion with respect to most claims and most Defendants, but would reserve final decision until after more fully considering the arguments as to the unjust enrichment claim and one of the Individual Defendants.
+Plaintiffs assert claims of breach of fiduciary duty, unjust enrichment and waste of corporate assets arising out of the Company's December 2020 merger with Fog Cutter Capital Group, Inc. Defendants filed a motion to dismiss Plaintiffs' complaint, which the Court denied in an oral ruling on February 11, 2022 and subsequent written order on May 25, 2022.
+On April 7, 2022, the Court entered a Scheduling Order setting forth the key dates and deadlines that will govern the litigation, including a discovery cutoff of March 24, 2023 and trial date of February 5-9, 2024.
+To date, the parties have engaged in substantial written discovery, though no depositions have been taken.
+On February 3, 2023, the Company's board of directors appointed a Special Litigation Committee ("SLC"), which retained independent counsel and moved for a six-month stay of the action pending resolution of the SLC's investigation.
+On February 17, 2023, the Court granted the SLC's motion to stay.
 Defendants dispute the allegations of the lawsuit and intend to vigorously defend against the claims.
-As this matter is still in the early stages and discovery is just underway, we cannot predict the outcome of this lawsuit.
+We cannot predict the outcome of this lawsuit.
 This lawsuit does not assert any claims against the Company.
 However, subject to certain limitations, we are obligated to indemnify our directors in connection with the lawsuit and any related litigation or settlements amounts, which may be time-consuming, result in significant expense and divert the attention and resources of our management.
 An unfavorable outcome may exceed coverage provided under our insurance policies, could have an adverse effect on our financial condition and results of operations and could harm our reputation.